MicrosoftDocs/Viva/WorkplaceAnalytics/Setup/Upload-organizational-data.md

 <!-- TWO OF THE FOLLOWING THREE SECTIONS (system fields tabLe, custom fields table, columns in the fields tables) ARE LONG AND THIS MAKES THE TOPIC HARDER TO NAVIGATE.
 CONSIDER PRESENTING THEM IN TABS, RATHER THAN CONSECUTIVELY. -->

-### System fields table
+### System fields

 <!-- The following include is for "system" fields and is meant only for subsequent uploads, and only temporarily.
 After the UI changes, switch to the "system default" include file. -->
 [!INCLUDE [System fields table](../includes/org-data-sys-fields.md)]

-### Custom fields table
+### Custom fields

-* **Custom fields** appear on this page below the optional fields.
-Custom fields are optional attributes you can create.
-Select a column from your source.csv file.
+**Custom fields** are optional attributes you can create.
+Select a column from the .csv file.
 Name the column, select the data type, set the [validity threshold](#set-validity-threshold-for-custom-fields), and then select the report option.

-### Columns in the fields tables
+### Field table columns

 * **Source column** corresponds to each of the fields in the uploaded file.
 * **Workplace Analytics name** is the name of your organization's Workplace Analytics.